ymeirovich/python_webcrawler/README.md

 Dependencies

-BeautifulSoup
+BeautifulSoup<br/>
-Request-Cache -  used to cache pages, can set the expiration time, stores in sqlite urllib3
+Request-Cache -  used to cache pages, can set the expiration time, stores in sqlite<br/>
+urllib3<br/>

 Output